 - Metrics and logging are a universal right.

 As i learned from reddit comments, something here needs explanation.

 BYOC meant literally.
 Any code you want run, with libraries you want.
-That's what we already learned from containers(Docker)
+This is something we already learned from containers(Docker)

-SLE means that serverless function can't and should not relay on internal state of the serverless program (function) it also can't just store something on disk.
-Because FaaS can't guarantee that it run the function on the same machine next time.
-So state should not be part of it.
+SLE means that a serverless function can't and should not relay on internal state of the serverless program (function).
+It also can't just store something on disk, because FaaS can't guarantee that it run the function on the same machine next time.
+So SLE means that any state management between the function calls should no be part of a function (no state in memory, no writes to local disks).
 Application's (persistent) state should be managed by other environments ("elsewhere") e.g. Redis cluster, DB, AWS S3.